Heat Extremes

 (Period of record varies by station; up to ~140 years)Southern Regional Climate CenterThis interactive tool shows temperature records at point locations.
 Below are two ways the tool can be used to analyze heat extremes.
 If a station does not exist for your community, consider a nearby station.

 (a) High temperature records by month: 1.
-On left side of screen (from top to bottom) select Records For A Month → High Max Temperature → Month of Interest → Go.
+On left side of screen (from top to bottom) select Records For A Month → High Max Temperature → Month of Interest → Submit.
 2. Mouse over icons for record details including station name, date of occurrence, and station period of record.

 Heat Index Days and Hours

-(1973-2023) Midwest Regional Climate CenterThis set of maps depict the average number of days, day with 3 or more hours, and average number of hours per year with heat index values at or above a variety of thresholds (e.g., 95°F, 110°F, 105°F).
+(1973-2023) Midwestern Regional Climate CenterThis set of maps depict the average number of days, day with 3 or more hours, and average number of hours per year with heat index values at or above a variety of thresholds (e.g., 95°F, 110°F, 105°F).

 1. Near the top of the page, click on the map link of interest out of the three options: Average Number of Days, Days with 3 or More Hours, or Average Number of Hours.
 2. Right above the map, mouse over the heat index value of interest to view the corresponding data on the map.
 3. To interpret the colors, see the legend on the top-right side of the map.
-4. To view more detailed information, such as station data, click the Interactive GIS Maps button on the top right of the page.

 Average Annual Cooling Degree Days